lieko0/react-vite/README.md

 - Simple static site with header, footer and a main content area

 ## base03 - my travel journal (project)
-- Simple dinamic site that uses a component to render a list of entry cards
+- Simple dynamic site that uses a component to render a list of entry cards

 ## base04 - jokes
-- Simple dinamic site that uses a component to render a list of jokes
+- Simple dynamic site that uses a component to render a list of jokes
-- Condicional rendering
+- Conditional rendering

 ## base05 - Mistral Recipe (project)
-- Dinamic site that uses a component to render a list of recipes
+- Dynamic site that uses a component to render a list of recipes
-- Condicional rendering
+- Conditional rendering
 - Event handling
 - API integration with Mistral AI (Hugging Face Model)
 - Learning about useState and useEffect